The symmetric invariants of the centralizers and Slodowy grading: Introduction

-Theorem \ref{ti3} can be applied to a great number of nilpotent orbits in the simple classical Lie algebras (cf.~Section~\ref{ca}), and for some nilpotent orbits in the exceptional Lie algebras (cf.~Section~\ref{et}).
+Theorem \ref{ti4} can be applied to a great number of nilpotent orbits in the simple classical Lie algebras (cf.~Section~\ref{ca}), and for some nilpotent orbits in the exceptional Lie algebras (cf.~Section~\ref{et}).
+For example, according to \cite[Proposition 6.3]{PY} and Theorem \ref{ti4}, the elements of the subregular nilpotent orbit of $\g$ are good.